-An identifier is a string of characters (up to 256 characters in length) used to identify all first-class “named” objects in Snowflake:
+An identifier is a string of characters (up to 256 characters in length) used to identify first-class “named” objects, including table columns, in Snowflake:

-- They can also be defined in queries as aliases (e.g.
+- Identifiers can also be defined in queries as aliases (e.g.

 SELECT a+b AS "the sum";).

-Object identifiers must be unique within the context of the “parent” object:
+Object identifiers must be unique within the context of the object type and the “parent” object:

-UDFs are schema objects, but Snowflake supports overloading of UDF identifiers (i.e. UDFs in the same schema with the same identifier).
-For more information, see Introduction to User-Defined Functions (UDFs).
+UDFs are schema objects, but Snowflake supports UDFs with the same identifier within the same schema (also referred to as “overloading” UDF names).
+For more information, see Overview of UDFs.

-To enable resolving database and schema objects that may have the same identifiers, Snowflake supports fully-qualifying objects in the form of
+To enable resolving schema objects that have the same identifiers in different databases/schemas, Snowflake supports fully-qualifying objects in the form of: